julo123456/belly-button-challenge/README.md

 # belly-button-challenge
-This task utilized D3 library to create interactive charts with drop down menus to visulize microbial species present in human bodies.
+This task utilized D3 library to create interactive website containing horizontal bar graph and dropdown menues to visulize microbial species present in human bodies.